 - Add the egg yolk and pulse to combine.

-- With the machine running on low, drizzle in 1 TBSP ice water.
+- With the machine running on low, drizzle in 1 tablespoon ice water.
 Let the machine run 15-20 seconds more.
 The dough should come together and form a ball on the blade in the bowl.
 If it doesn't, add the tiniest bit more ice water.
 Repeat, letting the machine run after each addition of water, until the dough forms a ball.
 Resist adding any more water than you absolutely need to.

 - Shape the dough into a flat disc and wrap in plastic wrap.
 Chill in the fridge 30 minutes.